 Developing Designs for Printing | Autumn

 One of the biggest barriers facing students who come to the Barley Barn for printmaking classes is their lack of confidence in creating designs.
-‘Designing for Fabric’ has been put together to help students generate and work on ideas, motifs, pattern and themes in their printmaking.
+‘Designing for Printing’ has been put together to help students generate and work on ideas, motifs, pattern and themes in their printmaking.
 This course will be repeated throughout the year and will cover a range of themes, such as seasons, texture, layers, home, holidays…

 Find out about our Spring course.

 This course is split across two full Fridays, giving you time to work on your ideas in between sessions.

 You will learn how to find inspiration and develop ideas and themes for block printing designs onto paper or fabric.
 We will use everyday objects, photographs, magazines and more to kickstart your creative printmaking process.